View Current

 Section 1 - Purpose and Scope

-(2) The purpose of this procedure is to ensure Southern Cross University’s management, employees, contractors, students, visitors and others are aware of the risks associated with excavation and trenching in the workplace, management strategies and to provide advice on appropriate controls.
+(1) This Procedure aims to ensure Southern Cross University (SCU) management, employees, students, and others know the risks associated with excavation and trenching in the workplace and relevant management strategies for the risk mitigation process.

-(4) This Procedure applies to all SCU Work Units and sites.
-The procedure aligns with WHS legislation in the relevant jurisdictions SCU operates in.
+(3) This Procedure applies to all SCU Work Units and sites.

 Top of Page